Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

 ## Create AKS cluster

 1. Login to Azure Portal at http://portal.azure.com.
+(You can also go to https://shell.azure.com/)
 2. Open the Azure Cloud Shell

     ![Azure Cloud Shell](img/cloudshell.png "Azure Cloud Shell")

-3. The first time Cloud Shell is started will require you to create a storage account.
+3. The first time, Cloud Shell is started it will require you to create a storage account.
 In our lab, you must click `Advanced` and enter an account name and share.

 4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
     ```